threadi/next-meetup-hint/readme.txt

 == Changelog ==

 = @@VersionNumber@@ =
-* Added settings for user management to define who could see the next meetup hints
+- Added settings for user management to define who could see the next meetup hints
-* Added link to support forum in plugin list
+- Added link to support forum in plugin list
+- Added option for set the global days were hint it shown before the meetup
+- Added rate hint on settings page
+- Added versioning for templates of this plugin
+- Added options to show location on GoogleMap, OpenStreetMap and/or BingMap
+- Added info popup to inform user why they see this hint
+- Added hooks
-* Use of PHP Strict with PhpStan check to prevent any PHP-side errors
+- Use of PHP Strict with PhpStan check to prevent any PHP-side errors
-* Update GitHub action for simplified release management
+- Update GitHub action for simplified release management
+- Switched to new changelog format
-* Optimizations for more speed
+- Optimizations for more speed
+- Appearance of the hint optimized
+- Fixed wrong usage of user-specific timeframe

 [older changes](https://github.com/threadi/next-meetup-hint/blob/master/changelog.md)